-At some point during processing, a memory manager could encounter a request for memory that it cannot satisfy.
+At some point when processing a series of requests, a memory manager could encounter a request for memory that it cannot satisfy.
 In some situations, there might be nothing that can be done: There simply might not be enough free memory to service the request, and the application may require that the request be serviced immediately.
 In this case, the memory manager has no option but to return an error, which could in turn lead to a failure of the application program.
 However, in many cases there are alternatives to simply returning an error.
 The possible options are referred to collectively as failure policies.

 In some cases, there might be sufficient free memory to satisfy the request, but it is scattered among small blocks.
 This can happen when using a sequentialfit memory allocation method, where external fragmentation has led to a series of small blocks that collectively could service the request.
 In this case, it might be possible to compact memory by moving the reserved blocks around so that the free space is collected into a single block.
-A problem with this approach is that the application must somehow be able to deal with the fact that all of its data have now been moved to different locations.
+A problem with this approach is that the application must somehow be able to deal with the fact that its data have now been moved to different locations.
 If the application program relies on the absolute positions of the data in any way, this would be disastrous.
-One approach for dealing with this problem is the use of handles.
-A handle is a second level of indirection to a memory location.
-The memory allocation routine does not return a pointer to the block of storage, but rather a pointer to a variable that in turn points to the storage.
-This variable is the handle.
+One approach for dealing with this problem involves the handles returned by the memory manager.
+A handle works as a second level of indirection to a memory location.
+The memory allocation routine does not return a pointer to the block of storage, but rather a pointer to a the handle that in turn gives access to the storage.
 The handle never moves its position, but the position of the block might be moved and the value of the handle updated.
+Of course, this requires that the memory manager keep track of the handles and how they associate with the stored messages.
 Figure 12.15 illustrates the concept.